-In late March 2022, the FDA Foundation held an in-depth virtual roundtable to discuss the feasibility of creating a public-private partnership to support the tracking and monitoring of antimicrobial use in food-producing animals of antimicrobial drug use in food-producing animals. § Participants included organizational and individual stakeholders who are responsible for the generation, collection, storage, and maintenance of primary on-farm data related to antimicrobial use in food-producing animals.
+In late March 2022, the FDA Foundation held an in-depth virtual roundtable to discuss the feasibility of creating a public-private partnership to support the tracking and monitoring of antimicrobial use in food-producing animals.
+Participants included organizational and individual stakeholders who are responsible for the generation, collection, storage, and maintenance of primary on-farm data related to antimicrobial use in food-producing animals.
 The discussion focused on the potential purpose, benefits, limitations, and challenges to collecting and sharing findings from those data to a variety of interested parties, including government entities, researchers/academia, consumer advocacy groups, industry, and the public.
 Participants discussed the objective and draft principles for a public-private partnership.